 Hazon has developed and compiled a collection of educational resources about Shmita for you to utilize within various educational settings.
 Three main publications that have been developed by Shmita Project founding members are the Hazon Shmita Sourcebook, Shabbat HaAretz, and Envisioning Sabbatical Culture.
-We have also compiled other resources in the library, and have crafted core Shmita texts, principles, values, and ethics in the tabs below.
+We have also published a 4-page Shmita Supplement that you can download here.
+Finally, We have compiled other resources in the library, and have crafted core Shmita texts, principles, values, and ethics in the tabs below.

 We hope these resources are valuable and we would love to hear how you are utilizing them.
 Feel free to contact us with questions, stories, or ideas.

 Before you consider what Shmita might mean for you today, we encourage you to delve into the rich, complex texts that form the foundation for Shmita in the Torah and begin to consider the rabbinical commentaries that examine the spirit of life during a Shmita year.

 Six years you shall sow your land and gather in its yield; but in the seventh year, you shall let it rest and lie fallow.
 Let the needy among your people eat of it, and what they leave, let the wild beasts eat of it.
 You shall do the same with your vineyards and olive groves.

 Why does the Torah lay out a 7 year cycle for society?

 How different or similar was your life 7 years ago?

 How easy (or hard) is it to imagine your life in 7 years?